Francodo/Flying-Taxi/README.md

 Due to the fact that the business model is first of its kind, with little or no existing data, I have used acquired taxi data for a comparable initial analysis.
 The dataset contains real taxi drop-offs and pick-ups in New York City.

-Project activities are centered around:
+Project activities centered around:
   Setting Product Objectives and Strategy
   Proposal Synthesis and Design
   The Business Case

-Tableau and PostgreSQL are the tools used for analyzing and calculating the average, median, and the first & second standard deviation of the mean for the following measures:
+Tableau, Jupyter Notebook and PostgreSQL are the tools used for analyzing and calculating the average, median, and the first & second standard deviation of the mean for the following measures:
 1. Duration
 2. Distance
 3. Passenger counts